astronomer/docs/learn/operator-extra-link-tutorial.md

 ## Step 3: Add a static operator extra link

-Create an [Airflow plugin](using-airflow-plugins.md) to add an extra link to the operator.
+Create an [Apache Airflow® plugin](using-airflow-plugins.md) to add an extra link to the operator.

 1. Create a new Python file named `my_extra_link_plugin.py` in the `plugins` folder of your Airflow project.